Cedar Boys

-Cedar Boys is an edgy and tense Australian film about the life of 3 young adults in Western Sydney, New South Wales, Australia.
+Cedar Boys is a 2009 Australian film about the life of three young adults in Western Sydney, New South Wales, Australia.
 Written, directed and co-produced by Serhat Caradee and produced by Matthew Dabner, Ranko Markovic, and Jeff Purser, Cedar Boys had its world premiere at the 2009 Sydney Film Festival.
 It opened in theatres on 30 July 2009 and was made available on DVD on 7 December 2009.
 The film has a dedication at the end to Caradee's mother, who died of cancer 19 days after the film was completed.

 The film won the Audience Award during the 56th 2009 Sydney Film Festival and was nominated for "Best Film" category at the 2009 Inside Film Awards.
 It was an official selection in many festivals, including Vancouver, Chicago, Antalya, Dubai Film Festival, and the 2010 London Australian Film Festival.

 Plot

 Tarek a young working class man living in Sydney's tough western suburbs, wants to help his imprisoned older brother, Jamal but cannot afford the costs.
 His mate Nabil, a cleaner, persuades Tarek to steal drugs from a drugs depot, and their drug-dealing friend Sam helps in distribution.
 Meanwhile, Tarek has met Amie, an Anglo-Australian young woman who likes to party and to snort cocaine.